romzn/rae_scripts/README.md

 # Script-collection
 ## startup
-`startup.py` can be set to startupscript in crontab with the command
+`startup.py` can be modified and set to the startupscript in crontab with the command

 ```bash
 cat startup.py | sudo tee /etc/startupscripts/startup.py